KDE/kstars/README.md

 ```
 Some IDEs (e.g. QtCreator) support automatic formatting for the code everytime you save the file to disk.

+### Merge Request Descriptions

+See the section below, Git Tips, on technical specifics of how to generate a Merge Request.
+In the process of making the request, you will need to describe the request.
+Please use a format similar to [this one](https://invent.kde.org/education/kstars/-/merge_requests/33)
+which has sections for a summary of what was done, what was modified in each file, other relevant notes, and how to test your changes.

 ### Git Tips

 You must be familiar with git to make changes to KStars, and this is not the place for such a tutorial.
 There
 are many excellent resources for that on the web.
 The paragraph below, though, will give an overview of one way
-to make a Pull Request, given you already have sufficient git experience to clone KStars, make a local branch,
+to make a Merge Request, given you already have sufficient git experience to clone KStars, make a local branch,
 modify the code as you like, commit your changes to your local branch, and test your code throughly.

 Here's one good resource for a [fork-branch-git-workflow to make KStars changes](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow).
 The steps below are inspired by that page.